seannns/uni-notes/IFB103/Design Presentation.md

 It's incredibly difficult to experiment with the cafes you visit, yet the more you default to the regular, the less you feel that same spark of enjoyment and energy that coffee once gave you.
 And slowly emerging out of lockdowns, it's been hard to get that coffee mix while meeting acquaintances, joining clubs, or just striking up a conversation.

 ### Discuss in detail your user demographic and why they would like your app.
+(LUCAS)